wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 The `ppt_scheme` identifies the Payload Schema.
 It is a required string attribute.
-For End-2-End Encryption flow this attribute can contain the name or identifier of a key management provider that is known to the target peer, so it can be used to obtain information about encryption keys.
+For End-2-End Encryption flow this attribute can contain the name or identifier of a key management provider that is known to the target peer, so it can be used with help of additional `ppt_*` attributes to obtain information about encryption keys.
 For gateways and external schemas this can contain the name of related technology.
 The one predefined is `mqtt`.
 Others may be introduced later.
 A *Router* can recognize that `Payload Passthru Mode` is in use by checking the existence and non-empty value of this attribute within the options of `CALL`, `PUBLISH` and `YIELD` messages.

 **ppt_serializer Attribute**